Search engines place a high premium on a good click-through rate (CTR).

 Always focus on business metrics first, and CTR second.

-If your goal is to sell as many products as possible at the lowest possible cost, then you should optimize your PPC campaigns for cost per sale.
+If your goal is to sell as many products as possible at the lowest possible cost, you should optimize your PPC campaigns for cost per sale.
 If your goal is to generate leads below a certain cost per lead, then optimize for cost per lead.

 Unless your business goal is to drive lots of PPC traffic, CTR should not be your main KPI.